jazzschmidt/apubsub/docs/getting-started/index.md

 ## Usage

-After starting the Docker image, the port `8080` should be exposed on the host.
+After starting the Docker image, Springs default http port `8080` should be exposed on the host.
 Start the client application and fill out the connection parameters.
-Since the client is limited to one instance, you can use the server rendered client UI on its index page to connect an additional client.

-When using custom clients, you should immediately register the client, to associate a specific name - otherwise `unregistered` will be shown for every sent broadcast message.
+!> When using custom clients, you should immediately register the client to associate a specific name - otherwise your client will be rejected when trying to subsribe to the broadcast topic.

 **Default Endpoints:**

+- `/`: Web client for testing
-- `/stomp`: STOMP handshake and WebSocket upgrade; SockJS compatible
+- `/stomp`: STOMP endpoint; SockJS compatible
 - `/app/register`: registering the client
 - `/app/broadcast`: sending a broadcast message
 - `/topic/broadcast`:  subscription of broadcast messages